thegricean/overinformativeness/README.md

 # Overinformativeness

-- see if there's anything you can get working in a model

-## State of the field (from Davies & Katsos, in press)
+## State of the field (from Davies & Katsos, in press; Koolen et al, 2011)

 Speakers are sometimes overinformative / overspecify their referring expressions.
 Why?
 When?
-Research has identified **hearer- vs speaker-oriented reasons for overinforming**/overspecifying REs.
+Generally: **hearer- vs speaker-oriented reasons for overinforming**/overspecifying REs.

 ### Speaker-oriented reasons for overspecifying

-- incrementality (buy time, not enough time to figure out what's discriminating and what isn't)
+- incrementality (buy time, not enough time to figure out what's discriminating and what isn't, Pechmann 1989)

 - perceptual salience (especially color is overspecified -- but what's the reference for there being variation within color? variation within color suggests it's not something monolithic about *color*, but something about **the function that different colors in different contexts serve**)

+- overspecification can be detrimental for listeners (Engelhardt et al 2010; Sedivy et al 1999)

-### Hearer-oriented reasons for overspecifying
+### Hearer/addressee-oriented reasons for overspecifying

-- facilitation of hearer's reference resolution (subset identification, hearer incrementality considerations) -- think about the fact that in general, visual scenes are incredibly complex, it may be that **on average, color is more helpful in carving up world perceptually than size is** -- can we manipulate that?
+- facilitation of hearer's reference resolution (subset identification, hearer incrementality considerations, Deutsch 1976, Nadig & Sedivy 2002, Paraboni et al 2006, Engelhardt et al 2006, Arts et al 2011, Davies & Katsos 2009) -- think about the fact that in general, visual scenes are incredibly complex, it may be that **on average, color is more helpful in carving up world perceptually than size is**

 - levels of informativeness interact with discourse goals (unclear whether it's speaker- or hearer-oriented, Maes, Arts & Noordman 2004): more overspecification when teaching hearer a long-term skill than on one-shot tasks; more overspecification when perceptual common ground is high; generally: Davies rightly says overspecification is expected when precision is important and risk of misunderstanding high

+- Pechmann 1989 brings up information theory: redundant information is good because it can help compensate for partial loss of information.
+He then immediately dismisses this by saying that the redundant information isn't truly redundant because it's not distinguishing and at best can reduce the size of the domain. --> but when in dire straits, that may be a good start!!

 ### The relevance of prior experience